ibm-cloud-docs/databases-for-redis/howto-redis-cache.md

 To adjust the configuration of your deployment, send a JSON object with the settings that you want to change and their new values.

 You are able to use `CONFIG SET` directly from a Redis cli-client, but changes made there are not permanent.
-Use the {{site.data.keyword.databases-for}} [cli-plugin](/docs/databases-cli-plugin?topic=databases-cli-plugin-cdb-reference#deployment-configuration) or [API](https://{DomainName}/apidocs/cloud-databases-api#change-your-database-configuration) to change your deployment's configuration file.
-More information is in [Changing Your Redis Configuration](/docs/databases-for-redis?topic=databases-for-redis-redis-cache).
+Use the {{site.data.keyword.databases-for}} [CLI plug-in](/docs/databases-cli-plugin?topic=databases-cli-plugin-cdb-reference#deployment-configuration) or [API](/apidocs/cloud-databases-api/cloud-databases-api-v5#updatedatabaseconfiguration) to change your deployment's configuration file.
+More information is in [Changing Your Redis Configuration](/docs/databases-for-redis?topic=databases-for-redis-changing-configuration).
 {: .tip}

 For example, the Redis documentation recommends the `allkeys-lru` setting as a good starting place for a general-use cache.
 It's also fine to leave the `maxmemory` and `maxmemory-samples` at their default values.

-So to configure the cache from the CLI, you can use
+To configure the cache **from the CLI**, you can use the following:

 ```sh
 ibmcloud cdb deployment-configuration '<deployment name or CRN>' '{"configuration":{"maxmemory-policy":"allkeys-lru", "appendonly":"no", "stop-writes-on-bgsave-error":"no"}}'
 ```
+{: pre}

-To set up the same configuration through the API, you can use
+To set up the same configuration **through the API**, you can use the following:

 ```sh
 curl -X PATCH 'https://api.{region}.databases.cloud.ibm.com/v4/ibm/deployments/{id}/configuration/schema' \
 -H "Authorization: Bearer $APIKEY" \